CDIlbeck56/Assignment--Submission/ColtonDilbeck_Assigment1_roughdraft.md

-# Instructions on Processing a Hog into Wholesale Cuts
+# Instructions on Processing a Hog

 ## Summary